vincentcasseau/vincentcasseau.github.io/how-tos-cfd-monitoring-post-processing.md

 ### 1.1 Wall heat flux

 + Pre-requirement: the patch type in _constant/polyMesh/boundary_ has to be _**wall**_.
-+ Open the _transportProperties_ dictionary and make sure the switch is active
++ Open the <dict>transportProperties</dict> dictionary and make sure the switch is active

 ```c++
     writeWallHeatFlux              on;